-District Service Commissions.
+District service commissions.

+198. District service commissions.
-198. (1) There shall be a District Service Commission for each district.

-(2) The District Service Commission shall consist of a chairperson and such other members as the district council shall determine, at least one of whom shall represent urban authorities and all of whom shall be appointed by the district council on the recommendation of the district executive committee with the approval of the Public Service Commission.

-(3) Members of a District Service Commission shall be persons of high moral character and proven integrity.

-(4) Members of a District Service Commission shall hold office for a period of four years but are eligible for re-appointment for one more term.
+- (1) There shall be a district service commission for each district. - (2) The district service commission shall consist of a chairperson and such other members as the district council shall determine, at least one of whom shall represent urban authorities and all of whom shall be appointed by the district council on the recommendation of the district executive committee with the approval of the Public Service Commission. - (3) Members of a district service commission shall be persons of high moral character and proven integrity. - (4) Members of a district service commission shall hold office for a period of four years but are eligible for reappointment for one more term. - (5) In the performance of its functions, a district service commission shall conform to the standards established by the Public Service Commission for the public service generally. - (6) A member of the district service commission may be removed from office by the executive committee of the district with the approval of the district council and after consultation with the Public Service Commission but may be removed only for- - (a) inability to perform the functions of that office arising from physical or mental incapacity; - (b) misbehaviour or misconduct; or

-Loans and grants.

-Accountability.

-District Service Commissions

-(5) In the performance of its functions, a District Service Commission shall conform to the standards established by the Public Service Commission for the public service generally.

-(6) A member of the District Service Commission may be removed from office by the executive committee of the district with the approval of the district council and after consultation with the Public Service Commission but may be removed only for-

-- (a) inability to perform the functions of that office arising from physical or mental incapacity;

-- (b) misbehaviour or misconduct; or

-- (c) incompetence.
+(c) incompetence.

-Secondment of staff.
+199. Secondment of staff.

-199. Subject to the provisions of this Constitution, the Government may, on request by a district council, post persons to fill, assist and complement the service of a local government.
+Subject to the provisions of this Constitution, the Government may, on request by a district council, post persons to fill, assist and complement the service of a local government.

+200. Functions of district service commissions.
-Functions of District Service Commissions.
-200. (1) Subject to the provisions of this Constitution, the power to appoint persons to hold or act in any office in the service of a district, including the power to confirm appointments, to exercise disciplinary control over persons holding or acting in any such office and to remove those persons from office is vested in the District Service Commission.

-(2) The terms and conditions of service of local government staff shall conform with those prescribed by the Public Service Commission for the public service generally.

-(3) The District Service Commission may establish committees in respect of specialised disciplines.
+- (1) Subject to the provisions of this Constitution, the power to appoint persons to hold or act in any office in the service of a district, including the power to confirm appointments, to exercise disciplinary control over persons holding or acting in any such office and to remove those persons from office, is vested in the district service commission. - (2) The terms and conditions of service of local government staff shall conform with those prescribed by the Public Service Commission for the public service generally. - (3) The district service commission may establish committees in respect of specialised disciplines. - (4) Notwithstanding anything in this article or in articles 172 and 176(2) and (3) of this Constitution, the power to appoint persons to hold or act in the office of town clerk in the service of a city or a municipality, including the power to confirm appointments, to exercise disciplinary control over persons holding or acting in any such office and to remove those persons from office is vested in the Public Service Commission.

-Exercise of administrative functions.
-201. The functions of a district government shall be exercised in accordance with this Constitution and any other law; but the exercise of those functions shall not detract from the order, peace and good governance of any part of Uganda.
-202. (1) The President may, with the approval of two-thirds of all the members of Parliament, assume the executive and legislative powers of any district in any of the following circumstances-
+201. Exercise of administrative functions.

+The functions of a district government shall be exercised in accordance with this Constitution and any other law; but the exercise of those functions shall not detract from the order, peace and good governance of any part of Uganda.

-Take-over of district administration by President.
+202. Takeover of district administration by the President.